mozilla/popcorn_maker/README.md

 Update the local settings file
 ==============================

-Amend ``popcorn_gallery/settings/local.py``  with your details:
+Amend ``popcorn_gallery/settings/local.py``  adding your details:

-- ADMINS: Add your email address and name.
+- ADMINS: Add an email address and a name.
-- SECRET_KEY
+- SECRET_KEY: This can be anything.
-- HMAC_KEYS: Uncomment or add your own key.
+- HMAC_KEYS: Uncomment or add your own key inside it.

 Preapare the static assets